 Thanks to Carl and his wise words, we now take on the responsibility to ensure that anyone wearing a TradeMutt shirt walks with the confidence that they deserve because when a person discovers self-confidence, they can change the world.

-Carl is pictured here in the high vis MFG next to his great mate Larn sporting the Einhorn.
-You can find Carl on Instagram using the handle @ctfbuilder
+Carl is pictured here in the high vis MFG next to his great mate Larn sporting the Einhorn and you can find Carl on Instagram using the handle @ctfbuilder